 Demonstrating a commitment to comprehensive and sustainable excellence, Whitworth will stabilize its full-time, matriculated day enrollment at approximately 2,300 students.
 The living and learning environment on campus will be enriched by a student body that increasingly reflects the racial/ethnic diversity of the U.S. population, that includes 50 percent of its members from outside the state of Washington, and that welcomes at least 100 international students from among 30 or more countries.
 Continued growth in student demand, coupled with focused financial-aid strategies and new initiatives to attract high-achieving students, will enable the university to achieve admissions goals for academic quality (measured in part by an average SAT of 1850 and average GPA of 3.75) and demographic profile, and to enroll students who embrace and advance Whitworth's unique mind-and-heart mission.

-Whitworth will offer a rigorous general education core, grounded in the liberal arts and explored through the lens of Christian faith, that provides an excellent foundation for approximately 50 academic majors located in the School of Education, School of Global Commerce and Management, and the newly formed College of Arts and Sciences.
+Whitworth will offer a rigorous general education core, grounded in the liberal arts and explored through the lens of Christian faith, that provides an excellent foundation for approximately 50 academic majors located in the School of Business, School of Education, and the newly formed College of Arts and Sciences.
 Where appropriate to address competitive or educational objectives, academic programs will achieve and/or sustain the highest level of accreditation in their disciplines.
 While strengthening intellectual vitality across the campus, the university will place special emphasis on supporting interdisciplinary programs and scholarship and on enhancing quality and capacity in biology, chemistry, health sciences and business.
 Excellence will be sustained and strengthened in programs that bring national recognition to the university, such as education, forensics (debate), intercollegiate athletics, journalism, music and theology.

 Whitworth will be the university-of-choice in its market for graduate programs in business, education and theology.
 Sustained enrollment growth will be achieved through innovation in the scope and format of existing programs, and by strategic expansion into academic areas that advance Whitworth's mission and that demonstrate high market demand.